Hi there, my name is Chris Piercy and I’m a professional close-up magician and mindreader specialising in Wedding Entertainment.

 Yes, you can literally book an entire fun fair with rides, dodgems, fairground games and more – the ultimate lavish option for the marquee/outdoo style wedding!

-I’ve attended wedding whereas part of the drinks reception the was an aerobatic display featuring 9 vintage bi-planes.
+I’ve attended a wedding where, as part of the drinks reception, the was an aerobatic display featuring 9 vintage bi-planes.

 7) Drinks Reception Photography